-An important feature of the specification is the interdependent relationship between theoretical understanding and the development of practical skills.
-For example, pupils might learn how a film trailer is constructed in theory lessons; how to use video equipment and film software in practical lessons and then be encouraged to create their own film trailer as part of a coursework portfolio.
+An important feature of the GCSE specification is the interdependent relationship between theoretical understanding and the development of practical skills.
+For example, students might study the forms and conventions of a music video for a particular genre, then learn how to use video equipment and film software in order to create a music video of their own.

 |Qualification||GCSE Media Studies|

 |Coursework details||A practical production in response to a brief set by the exam board in March of year 10.
 It could be in print or moving image format, depending on the preference of the individual student.
 An example might be a music video for a specific genre or a film poster and DVD cover aimed at a specific audience.|